 The new kid on the OS block is ChromeOS, which could be an option if you’re essentially cloud-native and just need a device to get you online.
 Just remember, Chromebooks have very limited offline functionality.

-The WannaCry attack of 2017 was made possible by the fact that people continued to use Windows XP long after its support ended and without taking sufficient precautions to compensate for the fact that its vulnerabilities were, by that point widely known.
+The WannaCry attack of 2017 was made possible by the fact that people continued to use Windows XP long after its support ended.
+Without taking sufficient precautions to compensate for the fact that its vulnerabilities were, by that point widely known.

-In simple terms, if you insist on continuing to use W7 after its official end of life, then you are setting yourself up for security-related trouble further down the line and it is down to you to be prepared for this and to manage it.
+In simple terms, if you insist on continuing to use Windows7 after its official end of life, then you are setting yourself up for security-related trouble further down the line.
+It is down to you to be prepared for this and to manage it.